What is an internship?

 Schedule an appointment with a staff member at the Internship Program office to learn about the proposal process and complete a student data sheet.
-Internship advisement and approval takes place the semester before enrollment and coincides with the registration period.
+Internship advisement and approval take place the semester before enrollment and coincide with the registration period.
 To arrange an appointment with an advisor, visit the Internship Program office.

 What is the tuition charge for the summer session?

 Tuition for the summer session is charged on a per-credit basis.
 Limited scholarship resources are available for those who qualify.
 Please consult with a financial aid counselor to learn more about the application process.